lserp/undercut-f1-enhanced/README.md

 ### Tyre Stint / Strategy

 The `Tyre Stint` page shows the tyre strategy for all the drivers.
 At a glance, see what tyres the drivers have used, how old they are, and if they are on an offset strategy to any other drivers.
+Each stint contains the pit stop time and pit lane time for the pit stop at the start of the stint.

 Use the <kbd>▼</kbd>/<kbd>▲</kbd> `Cursor` actions to view more information for a particular drivers strategy.